flexiblepackage/TestFramework/README.md

 ## CI Services
-You can use variables to define which test case will be execute. for example: robot --pythonpath . -d ./results/ -T -x result.xml ./Robot/TestCase/$(Robot).robot P.S.
+You can use variables to define which test case will be execute.

+For example: robot --pythonpath . -d ./results/ -T -x result.xml ./Robot/TestCase/$(Robot).robot

+P.S.
 Azure DevOps is recommended because I like it.

+## Serverless hosting

+You can make your test cases into web APIs,

+that will execute the tests and present the results when someone visits your web page.